blended-andragogy/PDP-T/README.md

 ## Session 6: April 2019 04 26 (Friday) Reflecting on Students' Learning, Connecting with Teaching Practice

-###Summary of Barbara Larrivee's Transforming Teaching Practice: becoming the critically refective teacher
+### Summary of Barbara Larrivee's Transforming Teaching Practice: becoming the critically reflective teacher

-There are many pathways to becoming a refective practitioner and each teacher must find his or her own path.
+There are many pathways to becoming a reflective practitioner and each teacher must find his or her own path.
 Any path a teacher chooses must involve a willingness to be an active participant in a perpetual growth process requiring ongoing critical refection on classroom practices.
 The journey involves infusing personal beliefs and values into a professional identity, resulting in developing a deliberate code of conduct.
-Critical re ̄ection is not only a way of approaching teaching - it is a way of life.
+Critical reflection is not only a way of approaching teaching - it is a way of life.
 The more teachers explore, the more they discover.
 The more they question, the more they access new realms of possibility.

-The path to developing as a critically refective teacher cannot be prescribed with an intervention formula.
+The path to developing as a critically reflective teacher cannot be prescribed with an intervention formula.
 The route cannot be preplanned - it must be lived.
 Teaching in today’s classroom is a challenge of great magnitude.
-Meeting the challenge calls for a teacher to resist establishing a classroom culture of control and become a refective practitioner, continuously engaging in critical refection, consequently remaining fuid in the dynamic environment of the classroom.
+Meeting the challenge calls for a teacher to resist establishing a classroom culture of control and become a reflective practitioner, continuously engaging in critical refection, consequently remaining fluid in the dynamic environment of the classroom.

 ### References

-- Barbara Larrivee (2000) Transforming Teaching Practice: becoming the critically refective teacher,  Refective Practice, Vol. 1, No. 3
+- Barbara Larrivee (2000) Transforming Teaching Practice: becoming the critically reflective teacher,  reflective Practice, Vol. 1, No. 3

 ## Session 7: May 2019 05 30 (Thursday) Developing A Course Portfolio